sjoerdk/anonapi/docs/generator/templates/concepts_base.rst

 ==============

 A file typically called ``fileselection.txt`` that contains a list of paths.
 A selection can be a data source for a job.
-It makes it possible to exactly define which files should be sent for anonymization and which should not.
-Methods like :ref:`add-study-folders <map_add_study_folders>` and :ref:`select_add` will only include valid DICOM files in a selection.
+It makes it possible to specify which files should be sent for anonymization and which should not.
+Methods like :ref:`add-study-folders <map_add_study_folders>` and :ref:`select_add` only include valid DICOM files in a selection.

 The contents of a typical file selection that contains 4 file paths::